It’s easy to assume your company will be safe with security systems in place but this view just won’t cut it against the latest breed of hackers.

 Well, everything really.
 You could lose personal information in cases of identity theft, as well as personal credit card details in financial heists, affecting anyone from just yourself to the entire workforce and their families.

-You could also lose vital company information, product designs, operations processes and any other internal plans shared across your network, which may threaten your reputation and market advantage.
+You could also lose vital company information, product designs, operations processes and any other internal plans shared across your network.
+This may threaten your reputation and market advantage.

-In May this year the introduction of the General Data Protection Regulation (GDPR) will change the landscape further, making the prevention of file-based attacks more urgent than ever for businesses with operations within the EU.
-It improves heavier penalties on businesses that fail to protect their data, as well as potential for disclosure threatening revenue further.
+In May 2018, the introduction of the General Data Protection Regulation (GDPR) changed the landscape further, making the prevention of file-based attacks more urgent than ever for businesses with operations within the EU.
+It improved heavier penalties on businesses that fail to protect their data, as well as the potential for disclosure threatening revenue further.

 Of course, this means you need to prepare against any attack with even more focus.